MyCaffe/MyCaffe/INSTALL.md

 </br>5.)
 Install the NVIDIA NVAPI (r465) from https://developer.nvidia.com/nvapi.
 </br>6.)
 Create a new directory off your <b><i>$(CUDA_PATH_V11_4)</i></b> installation location named <b><i>nvapi_495</i></b> and copy the NVAPI header and library files into it.
 </br>
-</br>NOTE: Currently, the CUDA 11.1 compiler is used to build the CudaDnnDLL using CUDA 11.1.props.
 </br>NOTE: The CudaDnnDLL project points to the file directories noted above for the cuDNN include and library files.

 <H3>II.
 Setup Strong Names and Signing</H3>